 Why toll the SR 520 bridge?

-The Tolling Implementation Committee evaluated tolling for financing the SR 520 Bridge Replacement and HOV Program, engaged citizens and regional leadership in the evaluation, and enhanced understanding of tolling alternatives.
-The committee hosted a series of public outreach events and input opportunities related to tolling in the SR 520 corridor during summer 2008, and reported to the Governor and Legislature in January 2009.
+The Tolling Implementation Committee evaluated tolling for financing the SR 520 Bridge Replacement and HOV Program, engaged citizens and regional leadership in the evaluation of tolling alternatives.
+The committee hosted a series of public outreach events related to tolling in the SR 520 corridor during summer 2008, and reported to the governor and Legislature in January 2009.